STORM DRAIN LABELING & POLLUTION PREVENTION

 If your volunteer group is interested in helping place "no dumping" discs and/or educating area residents about how to prevent water pollution, please complete our online volunteer form or call us at 402.444.7774.

 For more information about how to prevent water pollution and manage stormwater, check out the City of Omaha’s Stormwater Program site.
+To better understand the process of storm drain labeling, check out the video below.

 Stormwater Pollution Educational Door HangerThis door hanger serves as a supplemental educational piece of our stormwater pollution prevention program.
 Volunteers, in conjunction with cleaning and labeling storm drains, distribute these door hangers to area residents.
 The goal is for residents to make the connection to the labeled storm drains in their area, and to empower them to make conscious decisions to prevent stormwater pollution in their neighborhood.